VERONICA “RONI” LYNN GARRETT

 Making great strides since the beginning of her career, Ms. Garrett consistently grew and never stopped developing her professional skill set on the road to becoming a supervisor and SRO.
 She remains grateful that she still enjoys her work.
 Further, Ms. Garrett attributes her professional achievements to the instructors who mentored her in obtaining her license.
 While working, she says, individuals around her also collaborated with her, directly contributing to her career advancement.
 For this, too, she remains thankful.
 She looks forward to giving back by helping as many emerging professionals as possible before someday entering retirement.

 Outside of her career, Ms. Garrett is a member of the Humane Society of the United States, an animal rights advocacy nonprofit, and she has demonstrated her support for independent media by donating to The Intercept, The Guardian, and Democracy Now.
 Looking ahead, her hope is simply to continue enjoying her life and spending time with her children and grandchildren, who bring her the most joy.
 In her free time, Ms. Garrett enjoys listening to and collecting music, singing, exercising, and watching movies.
-She has a substantial collection of vinyl records, including classic rock albums, and collects football memorabilia for the Kansas City Chiefs.
+She has a substantial collection of vinyl records, including classic rock albums, and collects football memorabilia from the Kansas City Chiefs, her favorite football team since 1993.

 Facebook